subhk24/TradeVeil/README.md

 ## 🤝 Conclusion

 TradeVeil is more than just a B2B platform.
 It’s a **strategic enabler** designed to foster trust, protect privacy, and drive profitability in India’s wholesale-to-retail supply chain.
+It is the unique as it didn't share the actual pricing of the goods to the audience .
+So , the profit is high as there is less chances of bargaining.

 Let’s reshape India’s retail future — securely, smartly, and together.